juvalen/mb-checker/README.md

 Clone this repository into a directory

-Copy **Bookmarks** file in which Chrome stores bookmarks in json format to this directory
+Copy **Bookmarks** file in which Chrome stores bookmarks in json format to directory _output_ under this.

 Run `python3 load.py`